abhay-dandge/ctf-linux/README.md

 ## Welcome to Linux CTF Challenge

-This is a Docker-based Linux CTF (Capture The Flag) challenge created by Abhay Dandge.
+This is a Docker-based Linux CTF (Capture The Flag) challenge.

 It’s designed to help you learn Linux concepts, security, and system administration in a fun and hands-on way.

 Each level is packaged inside its own Docker container.
 Solve the challenge inside one container, grab the flag, and move to the next level 🚀